What is Vaginitis?

 Before the menopause, a woman’s ovaries produce a certain level of the hormone oestrogen.
 This hormone affects the tissues in and around the vagina, keeping it thicker and lubricated.
 But after the menopause, less oestrogen is produced, and one of the results is a thinning of the tissues of the vagina.

-Experts believe at least half of women have some symptoms of atrophic vaginitis after the menopause – though it’s thought more may be affected but are too embarrassed to talk to their GPs about it.
-The NHS also claims that 84 per cent of menopausal women find sex painful, with almost 70 percent admitting it affects their relationships.
+Experts believe up to 63 per cent of women have experienced vulvovaginal symptoms, most commonly that of vaginal dryness after the menopause (vi) – though it’s thought more may be affected but are too embarrassed to talk to their GPs about it.

 Apart from vaginal soreness, itching and discomfort, women with atrophic vaginitis may also experience a vaginal discharge – which may or may not be caused by an infection – and urinary problems, such as recurring urinary infections and frequent urges to urinate.